Pastor Rick Biedermann

 I met my wife, Nancy while working two summers at Okoboji Lutheran Bible Camp in Iowa.
 I was a counselor and she was one of the camp nurses.
 Nancy graduated from St. Olaf with a nursing degree.
 She worked a few years as a nurse but then became a paraprofessional in the school system working mostly with kids with special needs.

-We have two adult children and a granddaughter.
-Our oldest, Steven is married to Lindsay and they have a daughter, Alice Pearl.
+We have two adult children and two grand-daughters and a grand-dog.
+Our oldest, Steven is married to Lindsay and they have two daughters, Alice Pearl and Violet Noelle.
 Steven is an ELCA pastor in Cottage Grove, MN.
-Our daughter, Rachel has her Master of Arts degree in Youth and Family Ministry.
-He husband, Lucas Holsten will be serving his first call as an Associate Pastor of a Lutheran church in Jamestown, ND.
+Our daughter, Rachel has her Master of Arts degree in Youth and Family Ministry and works at a Presbyterian Church in Jamestown, ND.
+Her husband, Lucas Holsten is serving on his first call as an Associate Pastor of a Lutheran church in Jamestown.

 My faith journey began when I was baptized Jan.
 18th, 1959.
 My faith was nurtured by parents, grandparents, Sunday School and Confirmation teachers and Bible Camp both as a camper and counselor.
 I felt called to be a pastor while in college.
 My favorite verse is Ephesians 2:8 “For by grace you have been saved through faith, and this is not your own doing; it is the gift of God.”
 I have served as a solo pastor, youth and family pastor and education pastor at churches in WI (near Viroqua and in Marshfield) and in Iowa (Cedar Falls, Ankeny and Burlington.)
 Hobbies include: riding bike, going on walks, reading (fiction and fantasy/science fiction), watching and cheering the Packers and watching movies.
 We enjoy spending time with our family.